A free plus shipping funnel lets you use the power word ‘free’ in your marketing campaigns and attract more customers.

 1. Autonami (free) – Use it to run your cart abandonment and post-purchase campaigns.

-The Truth Behind Brian’s Free Plus Shipping Funnel
+What’s Next for Brian’s Free Plus Shipping Funnel?

 The astonishing fact about Brian’s free plus shipping funnel is not his numbers or that he gained 500 new customers.